superfeedr/river.news/README.markdown

 <link href="//maxcdn.bootstrapcdn.com/bootstrap/3.3.5/css/bootstrap.min.css" rel="stylesheet">
 ```

-However, if you're already using a bootstrap theme of want to [create your own](http://getbootstrap.com/customize/), things should work similarly well!
+However, if you're already using a bootstrap theme or want to [create your own](http://getbootstrap.com/customize/), things should work similarly well!

+### Customization

+You can also hard-code the settings so that each visitor does not have to create a Superfeedr account.
+Use the following data-attributes on the `#content` element:
+* `data-superfeedr-login="mylogin"` : always use `mylogin` for thr superfeedr login (you should probably use `data-disable-settings` too)
+* `data-superfeedr-token="mytoken"` : always use `mytoken` for thr superfeedr token (you should probably use `data-disable-settings` too)
+* `data-disable-settings` : disable the settings tab.
+The login and token should be hardcoded (see above)
+* `data-disable-subscriptions` : disable the subscriptions tab.
+Visitors won't be able to change the subscription list. (you cqn then use a token which does not have the `subscribe`, `unsubscribe` and `list` rights)

-## Fork it
+##  ork it

 Most importantly, this code is open source and we welcome contributions!
 Feel free to fork, commit and send pull requests for bug fixes, improvements and more!